 CSPA 620: Afro-Hispanic Literature.

-3 credits Study of the "tema" Negro and of the black writers of Latin American prose and poetry.
+Study of the "tema" Negro and of the black writers of Latin American prose and poetry.
 Particular attention will be paid to Afro-Antillean literature.

-CSPA 622: Galdos, The Generation of 1868 and Naturalism.
-3 credits Study of the works of Clarin, Valera, Alarcon, Pereda, Palacio Valdes, Pardo Bazan and Blasco Ibanez.
+CSPA 622: Galdós, The Generation of 1868 and Naturalism.

+Study of the works of Clarín, Valera, Alarcón, Pereda, Palacio Valdés, Pardo and Blasco Ibáñez.

 CSPA 623: The Generation of 1898.

-3 credits Study of the novel, poetry, drama and essays of Ramon del Valle-Inclan, Antonio Azorin, Jacinto Benavente, Miguel de Unamuno, Pio Baroja, and Antonio de Machado.
+Study of the novel, poetry, drama and essays of Ramón del Valle-Inclán, Antonio Azorín, Jacinto Benavente, Miguel de Unamuno, Pío Baroja, and Antonio de Machado.

 CSPA 625: The Twentieth-Century Latin American Novel.

-3 credits Examination of the evolution of the Spanish American novel in the twentieth century; special attention to experimentation and innovation in novelistic technique and "magic realism" in recent works of Julio Cortazar, Gabriel Garcia Marquez and Isabel Allende.
+Examination of the evolution of the Spanish American novel in the twentieth century; special attention to experimentation and innovation in novelistic technique and "magic realism" in recent works of Julio Cortázar, Gabriel García Márquez and Isabel Allende.

 CSPA 628: Hispanic Minorities in the United States.

-3 credits Study of the heritage, values, special concerns and the contribution to American culture of Hispanic Americans, and an examination of population growth in Hispanic communities throughout the United States.
+Study of the heritage, values, special concerns and the contribution to American culture of Hispanic Americans, and an examination of population growth in Hispanic communities throughout the United States.

 CSPA 632: Hispanic Writers of the United States.

-3 credits Literature as group movement, periodicals as forums, as well as the works of individual writers studied.
+Literature as group movement, periodicals as forums, as well as the works of individual writers studied.

 CSPA 640: Seminar in Comparative Black Literature.

-3 credits (Cross-referenced with CENG 640 and CFRE 640) Selected research problems comparing and contrasting traditions in Francophone, Afro-Hispanic and African-American literature.
+Selected research problems comparing and contrasting traditions in Francophone, Afro-Hispanic and African-American literature.

-CSPA 650: Applied Linguistics.
+CSPA 650: Spanish Linguistics.